brenda-cooney/ExData_Plotting1/README.md

 ## Intro

-The following repository contains files that were created as part of the Coursera 'DataScience-Exploratory Data Analysis - Project 1' course.
-The instruction for the assignment are listed below.
-They were implemented and answers/results are contained within this repository.
+The following repository contains files and folders that were created as part of the Coursera 'DataScience-Exploratory Data Analysis - Project 1' course.
+The instruction for the assignment are listed below; they were implemented and answers/results are contained within the files.

-Folder 'plots': Contains 4 'png' files with desired plots.
+Folder 'plots': Contains 4 'png' files with desired plots.<br>
 Folder 'r_code': contains 4 R files with code that creates above mentioned plots.

 ## Assignment Instructions